 In most cases, however, tooth loss in older cats is simply a natural part of the aging process.
 As your cat loses teeth, they may need help adjusting to their new diet and oral care routine.
 Be sure to provide them with soft foods that are easy to chew and plenty of fresh water.

 You may also want to consider investing in a quality oral care products designed specifically for cats.
-By paying close attention to your cat’s health and providing them with the proper care, you can help make the process of losing teeth as smooth and comfortable as possible!

 My Cat Lost a Tooth Should I Be Worried